DewofyourYouth/dew-blog/content/post/the-80th-yahrtzeit-of-sam-shore/index.md

 ![Death certificate](shmaryahu-death-cert.jpg)

 The death certificate contains various inaccuracies.
 For example, there is a fair amount of proof that his mother's maiden name was not Grossman.
+Sam had a sister (Tillie) whose married name was Grossman.
+His mother's maiden name was Mamorofsky (based on her death certificate).